 8. Use Instagram planning apps.
 To win at Instagram, you must be very creative and good with graphic design.
-If you are not a graphic designer, consider using an app like preview or Plann to lay out all of your upcoming posts in a grid before you click post.
+If you are not a graphic designer, consider using an app like Preview or Plann to layout your upcoming posts in a grid before you click post.

 10. Run sponsored Instagram ads.
 If you are looking to increase sales using Instagram, consider running Instagram ads or boosted posts and include a CTA in the ad.

 10. Weekday Hashtags.
 Use popular hashtags every day of the week to make it easier to get found in hashtag searches.
 These include #motivationmonday, #transformationtuesday, #wisdomwednesday, #tbt and #flashbackfriday.

 11. Regram user-generated content (UGC).
 Search for people who are mentioning your brand and use the Repost app to regram any brand mentions.
 As long as your account is tagged in someone else’s story or post you can repost that image onto your account.
 Reposting is a great tool to engage with your followers.
 Be sure to tag them and mention any associated Instagram handles in your posts.
 Share UGC and repost Instagram story mentions.
 Give visibility to your followers and reward them for mentioning your brand or business in their Instagram Story.

 12. Tag brands.
 Tag Instagram users and locations in posts to make your brand easier for new users to find.
 Tag other influencers in your Instagram posts to get found in their tagged photos, but be careful not to spam.